opensauceryafrica/bifrost/contributing.md

 7. Update the changelog.md file with a description of your changes/addition.
 The order of representation is that whereby your most recent changes/addition come first.
 8. Push your branch to your fork of the repository.
 9. Submit a pull request to the `main` branch of the Bifrost repository.
+10. Ensure that your pull request is descriptive and passes all status checks.
+11. Pat yourself on the back and wait for your pull request to be reviewed and merged.